pqabelian/abelian-community-website/docs/guide/mining/cpu-mining.md

 **Pool Mining:**

 - ✅ Regular, predictable rewards
-- ✅ No need to run a full node
+- ✅ No need to run an Abelian node
 - ✅ Lower hardware requirements
 - ✅ Optimized CPU mining client
 - ❌ Share rewards with other miners